A note on constructing sharp examples for $L^{p}$ norms of eigenfunctions and quasimodes near submanifolds

 Let $(M,g)$ be a Riemannian manifold and $\Delta=\Delta_{g}$ be the (positive) Laplace-Beltrami operator defined by the metric.
 There has been much recent interest (for example \cite{BGT},\cite{Chen14} ,\cite{HTacy}, \cite{koch}, \cite{S88},\cite{soggesurvey},\cite{tacy09}) in understanding how the $L^{p}$ norms of Laplacian eigenfunctions

 grow for large $\lambda$.
 In particular in comparing the $L^{p}$ estimates over the full manifold with that on subsets.
-We seek estimates of the form
+The results in this area produce estimates of the form

 where $X$ is a subset of $M$ (not necessarily of full dimension).
 Is is often instructive to translate to a semiclassical problem where $\lambda^{-1}=h$ and $u$ is a solution to the semiclassical equation $(h^{2}\Delta-1)u$.
-In fact it is more usual to consider approximate solutions, that is $u$ such that
+In fact, for a number of technical reasons, it is more usual to consider approximate solutions, that is $u$ such that

-In this note we do not prove any new estimates, simply combine those already known to obtain $L^{p}$ estimates near submanifolds.
-From such ``cheap'' arguments we are able to obtain almost all the estimates of \cite{Krupchyk} (there is some logarithmic loss on one estimate).
-The main point of this note is however to describe how to construct families of examples to examine questions of sharpness both for the flat model cases and for spherical harmonics.
+The purpose of this note is twofold \begin{enumerate} \item To examine the known estimates and associated sharp examples and obtain new sharp estimates by ``cheap'' techniques (such as the application of H\"{o}lder's inequality or interpolation). \item To describe how to construct families of examples to examine questions of sharpness both for the flat model cases and for spherical harmonics. \end{enumerate} In particular we will obtain $L^{p}$ estimates where $X$ is a thickened region of a submanifold.
+The examples we construct will show that these estimates are sharp (up to a possible $\log$ loss).
 The spherical harmonic examples have the advantage of being exact eigenfunctions however they are not so easy to write down explicitly.
 The flat model examples are in contrast very easy to explicitly produce.
 The flat model also has the advantage that for any given $p$ (with knowledge of the semiclassical version of the $L^{p}$ estimate proof) it is easy to determine which functions in the family will give rise to sharp examples.
 We will show that every flat model example has a matching spherical harmonic which shares all relevant features.
 Therefore any result that is sharp under the flat model is sharp under spherical harmonics.
-Finally we discuss given any particular $p$ how one predicts which example will give rise to sharp estimates.
+Finally we discuss how, given any particular $p$, one predicts which example will give rise to sharp estimates.

 The whole and submanifold estimates are as follows

 for $X$ a $k$ dimensional smooth submanifold if $k<n$ and for $X=M$ if $k=n$.
 The function $\delta(n,k,p)$ is given by

 and for $k\leq{}n-2$